 Priority Notice has the meaning given to it in the TLA.

-Publish means, for any information, to publish the information on the Registrar’swebsite.
+Publish means, for any information, to make publicly available in any manner the Registrar considers appropriate, including (without limitation) by means of a website.

 Registrar has the meaning given to it in the TLA.